brokensbone/rumandpopcorn/rnp/content/lists/books-2025.md

    - Nice idea, but waaaay too much social media.
 Reading about Twitter is _boring_.
 1. Kate Atkinson - Shrines of Gaiety
    - Post-war Soho drinking dens.
 Police, dancers, missing girls, dope.
 Fabulous stuff.
+1. Angela Carter - Nights at the Circus
+   - Utterly insane.
+From music hall to Siberia, with clowns, tigers and shaman.